franklintendo/homework-4-code-quiz/README.md

 # Unit 04 Web APIs Homework: Code Quiz

 This is a quiz game about Javascript featuring ten questions.
-Link to project: < href="https://franklintendo.github.io/homework-4-code-quiz/" target="_blank">Click here</a>
+Link to project: <a href="https://franklintendo.github.io/homework-4-code-quiz/" target="_blank">Click here</a>

 ## About